Santana (band): 1973–1979: Experimentation and consolidation

 13 months after Caravanserai, Santana released Welcome.
 Welcome was the first of four consecutive albums to achieve gold certification, as opposed to the previous four, which all at least reached platinum status.
 The album peaked at number 25 on the Billboard 200, the lowest of the band's career so far.
 The next few albums contained a more experimental style than their previous work, beginning with Borboletta, which fared arguably worse than its predecessor, despite climbing five spots higher on the Billboard album charts in the US.

 The group's 1976 release, Amigos, was far more successful.
 Reaching number 10 on the US charts, and also hitting the top 10 in France, Australia, New Zealand, Austria and the Netherlands, it was a return to the success of their early albums.
-Festival, did not obtain the same new-found success, but was followed by another successful album, Moonflower, released in 1977.
+Festival, did not obtain the same newfound success, but was followed by another successful album, Moonflower, released in 1977.
 The album was possibly the most successful since Santana III, achieving 2× platinum in the US, and being the first album since 1974's Borboletta, to break the top 10 in the UK.
 It was characterized by a stylistic shift for the band, as it contained heavier influences from the more conventional sound of the group's early work, while still maintaining the experimental sound of their last few albums.

 Their next two releases, Inner Secrets and Marathon, released in 1978 and '79, respectively, were a further musical shift for the band, moving away from the Latin-fused rock music that had characterized their work in the late 1960s and the majority of the '70s, to move towards a more album-oriented, conventional rock sound.
-These albums, however, fared poorly commercially, although both achieved gold status in the US.
+These albums, however, fared poorly commercially, although both achieved gold status in the U.S. Marathon featured the debut of lead singer Alex Ligertwood, who would remain with the band off and on until 1994.